Planning to travel to Thailand? Get these 20 things to know before traveling to Thailand so you’ll have an amazing adventure!

 8. Dress Modestly When Visiting Temples

 It’s expected that visitors to temples will dress modestly, and that means covering your shoulders and knees.
-This does apply to men and women, though there’s a tad more leniency when it comes to men and their knees.
+This applies to men and women, though there’s a tad more leniency regarding men and their knees.